How Much Does Car Insurance Increase After an Accident? (2024)

 You can take several steps to reduce your rates after getting into an accident, including:

 Accident forgiveness is an optional coverage that will prevent rates from increasing one time after an accident.
 With this add-on, insurance companies typically forgive one accident per three to five years, depending on the insurer.
-While your insurance company may forgive your first accident in that time, it will not forgive subsequent accidents, so your rates can still increase if you have more than one accident.
+While your insurance company may forgive your first accident in that time, it won’t forgive subsequent accidents, so your rates can still increase if you have more than one accident.

 Car insurance after an accident FAQs